Pie: Antiquity

 Early pies were in the form of flat, round or freeform crusty cakes called galettes consisting of a crust of ground oats, wheat, rye, or barley containing honey inside.
 These galettes developed into a form of early sweet pastry or desserts, evidence of which can be found on the tomb walls of the Pharaoh Ramesses II, who ruled from 1304 to 1237 BC, located in the Valley of the Kings.
 Sometime before 2000 BC, a recipe for chicken pie was written on a tablet in Sumer.

-Ancient Greeks are believed to have originated pie pastry.
-In the plays of Aristophanes (5th century BC), there are mentions of sweetmeats including small pastries filled with fruit.
-Nothing is known of the actual pastry used, but the Greeks certainly recognized the trade of pastry-cook as distinct from that of baker.
-(When fat is added to a flour-water paste it becomes a pastry.)

 The Romans made a plain pastry of flour, oil, and water to cover meats and fowls which were baked, thus keeping in the juices.
 The Roman approach of covering "...birds or hams with dough" has been called more of an attempt to prevent the meat from drying out during baking than an actual pie in the modern sense.
-(The covering was not meant to be eaten; it filled the role of what was later called puff paste.)
+The covering was not meant to be eaten.
+It filled the role of what was later called puff paste.
 A richer pastry, intended to be eaten, was used to make small pasties containing eggs or little birds which were among the minor items served at banquets.
 The first written reference to a Roman pie is for a rye dough that was filled with a mixture of goat's cheese and honey.